What Is The Roku?

-There have been 6 generations as of October of this year ironically, and with them of course comes even more features.
+There have been a number of new, nearly annual updates, and with those updates of course comes even more features.
 Let’s take a look at the Roku Devices you can get as of today.

 The Different Types Of Rokus Available Today

 The first one up is the new Roku Express.
-The difference with the Express is that it now features streaming speeds 5 times faster.
+The difference with the Express is that it now features streaming speeds that are much faster than previous.
 What that equates to for you is not only a smoother experience, but also takes care of the potential buffering issue you might run into.
-It offers a 1080p resolution at 60 fps (frames per second) so at least you’re getting your full HD here.
+It offers a 1080p resolution at 60 fps (frames per second) so you’re getting full HD here.

-You would need to make sure that it’s as close as possible to the TV, and make sure that the remote it comes with can actually see the player so that the IR blaster work.
+Just make sure that it’s as close as possible to the TV, and make sure that the remote it comes with can actually see the player so that the IR blaster allows you to control it.
 Next you would turn your tv to whatever input you put the HDMI in.

 The next one is called The Roku Streaming Stick.
 The biggest notable difference is that rather than being an entirely separate device that you must plug into with a separate HDMI, it plugs directly into the TV itself.
 It couldn’t be any easier to setup which that’s a big plus.
 A big difference that it sports compared to the Roku Express is that it supports 802.11ac dual band MIMO (what’s that?!)

 For sake of keeping it simple, what you need to know about 802.11ac is that it’s a newer version of WIFI that supports way faster speeds; you can read more about it here if curious,